Skip to content

 The secondary keyword barista lessons online carries 140 monthly searches, which tells you people are looking for remote options.
 The honest answer: most quality barista training requires hands-on time with an espresso machine, grinder, and steam wand.
 Watching someone else pour latte art on a screen does not build muscle memory.

-That said, the London School of Coffee offers a 'How to Start a Coffee Shop' online course at £390, which is the only confirmed online option from a provider on this list.
+That said, the London School of Coffee offers a 'How to Start a Coffee Shop' online course at £390, which is the only confirmed online option from a school on this list.
 It covers business planning rather than barista skills, so it serves a different audience.

 For home brewing techniques, filter methods, and coffee theory, online resources exist through various platforms.
 But for espresso extraction, milk texturing, and latte art, an in-person session remains the recommendation.